4d/docs/website/translated_docs/es/Concepts/dt_object.md

 ---
 id: object
-title: Object
+title: Objeto
 ---

 Variables, fields or expressions of the Object type can contain various types of data.
 The structure of "native" 4D objects is based on the classic principle of "property/value" pairs.
 The syntax of these objects is based on JSON notation:

-- A property name is always a text, for example "Name".
+- El nombre de una propiedad es siempre un texto, por ejemplo "Name".
 It must follow [specific rules](identifiers.md#object-properties).

 - A property value can be of the following type:
     - number (Real, Integer, etc.)